Contact Us 1-800-596-4880

 Studio scaffolds your API specification.
 If you choose not to create flows out of your API specification, unselect the Scaffold Flows From These API Specifications checkbox.

-You can manage the API specifications in your project that are linked to Exchange from the API specification project management view by clicking the Manage Mule Project APIs icon (2%) in the top task bar.
+You can manage the API specifications in your project that are linked to Exchange from the API specification project management view by clicking the Manage Mule Project APIs icon (2%) in the taskbar.

-Import an API Specification from Maven Into an Existing Project
+Import and Implement an API Specification from Maven Into an Existing Project

 1. In the Package Explorer view, select your project.